Dear Graduate School Recruiter:

 Thirty-three (33%) of Alfred's graduating seniors in 2011 went on to graduate or professional school within one year of graduation.
 With over 50 undergraduate major concentrations in the Liberal Arts & Sciences, Engineering, Art and Design, and Business, and as home to the New York State College of Ceramics, Alfred is unique in its atmosphere and diversity.
 The majority of students planning to attend graduate school apply to programs in education, human services, medicine, law, art & design, business, sciences, liberal arts, and engineering.

-Thirty-five per cent (35%) of SUNY Geneseo’s recent class of twelve hundred graduating seniors chose to enroll full-time in graduate/professional schools in the fall semester following their commencement.
+Twenty-five per cent (25%) of SUNY Geneseo’s recent class of eleven hundred graduating seniors chose to enroll full-time in graduate/professional schools in the fall semester following their commencement.
 Most (two-thirds) selected Masters programs in education, business and a variety of programs in the applied health, life, physical and social sciences.
 The remainder were admitted to doctoral programs, predominantly in the applied sciences, and to professional schools in medicine and law.

 Rochester Institute of Technology